 Review With Spoilers : This is the Master’s first reappearance, since he was forcibly sent to planet Xeriphas, by the Doctor, following the events in Time Flight.

-Whilst escaping his predicament, the Master found a long abandoned invader’s weapon – a shape changing robot called “Kamelion”.
-Which he shipped back to 12th Century England in his Tardis, to unleash his dastardly plan to foil the signing of Magna Carta.
+Whilst escaping this predicament, the Master found a long abandoned invader’s weapon; a shape changing robot called “Kamelion”.
+The Master ships Kamelion back to 12th Century England, in the Tardis.
+To unleash a dastardly plan to foil the signing of Magna Carta.

 Kamelion is made to impersonate King John, whilst the Master takes the form of his bodyguard – a French knight called Giles Estram (anagram of Master).

-We’re not to know this at the beginning though but it’s so obviously the Master under layers of makeup, that it hurts.
-Mercifully, this is the last “Master In Disguise” episode following Castrovalva and Time Flight.
+We’re not to know this at the beginning though but it’s so obviously the Master, under layers of makeup, that it hurts.
+Mercifully, this is the last “Master-In-Disguise” story following Castrovalva and Time Flight.

-After this, he just appeared as himself.
-When they wanted a shock Master unveiling in Delgado’s time, they used a different actor with a quick cut rubber mask reveal and switch to Delgado, so that the viewer was none-the-wiser.
+After this, he just appeared as the plain-old Master.
+When they wanted a shock Master-unveiling in Delgado’s time, they used a different actor with a quick-cut rubber-mask reveal and switch to Delgado, so that the viewer was none-the-wiser.

 In the The Kings Demons, the Doctor and the Master have a really well choreographed swordfight.
 It’s an entertaining piece of well executed swordplay with shades of Errol Flynn.
 All the more impressive, as it is performed entirely by the actors – with no stunt help.

-The Doctor also steals and tampers with the Master’s tissue compactor which he hides in the Master’s Tardis.
-This might be a lead in to the Master’s diminutive stature in Planet Of Fire – but it is not mentioned again.
-If this is the reason the Master is shrank.
+The Doctor also steals and tampers, with the Master’s tissue compactor; which is hidden in the Master’s Tardis.
+This might be a lead in to the Master’s diminutive stature in Planet Of Fire but it is not mentioned again; if this is the reason that the Master shrank.

-The Kings Demons is not the best Who story but it is always nice to see the shorter 2-part Davison episodes, which cut to the chase and abandon the long drawn out scenes, of some of the 4-part equivalents.
+The Kings Demons, is not the best Who story but it is always nice, to see the shorter 2-part Davison stories, which cut to the chase and abandon the long drawn-out scenes of some of the 4-episode equivilents.

 “You’re mistaken [Doctor].
 With Kamelion’s unique ability at my command, it’s only a matter of time before I undermine the key civilisations of the universe.
-Chaos will reign, and I shall be its emperor!
+Chaos will reign, and I shall be its emperor!”